avranil26/Personal-Website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Actively looking for Summer 2020 Internship Opportunities
+role: A Data Scientist with an eye for Meme Situations!

 # Organizations/Affiliations
 organizations: